Adefemi44/Cohort-Retension-Analysis/README.md

  • Assigning cohort Index to each transaction
  • Create cohort table for retention rate
  • Visualize the cohort table using Tableau which is in my tableau public
- • Interpretation of the retention rate
+ • Interpretation of the retention rate.